Legoland Windsor deals

-You need to print a voucher for the relevant attraction (follow the link above and search for it) AND have a valid rail ticket bought from National Rail on the same day.
-It's worth doing this even if you’re not travelling by train – a cheap single ticket is available for a couple of quid, far cheaper than the entry ticket price (Thorpe Park is the most expensive at £50 on the gate).
+It's worth doing this even if you are not travelling by train as a cheap single ticket can be available for a couple of quid, far cheaper than the entry ticket price (Legoland Windsor is the most expensive at up to £60 on the gate).

 Just stop by the nearest station on your way and pick one up, then present both to get your 2for1.
 Crucially, your rail ticket must show that you have travelled to one of the stations nearest the attraction.
 So for Thorpe Park, you need to have a ticket with an end destination of Staines or Chertsey.